“Bringing Learning to Life”

 The mental health and wellbeing of our pupils and staff is really important to us at Therfield First School.
 In September 2019, we introduced weekly Mindfulness lessons for all classes, led by Paula Vale, specialist Mindfulness Practitioner from Mindfulness Space.
 During these sessions, children were taught how to recognise their own thoughts and feelings, alongside a range of mindful techniques, including breathing, to support them in managing their own wellbeing.
 Teachers and support staff took part in these sessions to embed a Mindfulness culture across the school.
-As we enter year three of our Mindfulness teaching, pupils now take part in a half-termly Mindfulness workshop, led by Paula.
+As we enter year four (2022-23) of our Mindfulness teaching, pupils now take part in a half-termly Mindfulness workshop, led by Paula.

 What is Mindfulness?

 ‘Mindfulness is paying attention, in a particular way, on purpose, in the present moment without judgement.’
 ‘A moment-by-moment awareness of thoughts, feelings, bodily sensations, and surrounding environment.’

 Child-speak: ‘Mindfulness means paying full attention to something.
 It means slowing down to really notice what you are doing.
 Being mindful is the opposite of rushing or multitasking.
 When you’re mindful, you’re taking your time.
 You’re focusing in a relaxed way.’